Localization theorems in topological Hochschild homology and topological cyclic homology: Review of spectral categories

-In addition to providing the formal technical results above, the model theory of enriched categories also explains the relationship of spectral categories to DG-categories.
+In addition to providing the formal technical results above, the model theory of enriched categories also explains the relationship of small spectral categories to small DG-categories.
 Sharp statements involve categories enriched over $H\bZ$-modules (in symmetric spectra of simplicial sets) or Quillen equivalently, categories enriched over symmetric spectra of simplicial abelian groups.
 For brevity, we will call these \term{$H\bZ$-categories} and \term{Ab-spectral categories}, respectively.
 Note that the category of $H\bZ$-modules is symmetric monoidal under $\sma_{H\bZ}$ and its derived category is symmetric monoidally equivalent to the derived category of $\bZ$ (in particular, $\sma_{H\bZ}$ is more like $\otimes_{\bZ}$ than like $\sma$).
-Shipley \cite[\S 2.2]{ShipleyHZ} produces a zigzag of ``weak monoidal Quillen equivalences'' relating $H\bZ$-modules to symmetric spectra of simplicial abelian groups to differential graded modules.
-For a fixed object set $O$, applying Proposition~6.4 of \cite{SSMonoidalEq} (or \cite[A.3]{DuggerShipleyEnriched}) to this zigzag gives a zigzag of Quillen equivalences between the model categories of DG-categories with object set $O$, Ab-spectral categories with object set $O$, and $H\bZ$-categories with object set $O$.
+Shipley \cite[\S 2.2]{ShipleyHZ} produces a zigzag of ``weak monoidal Quillen equivalences'' relating $H\bZ$-modules to symmetric spectra of simplicial abelian groups to symmetric spectra of non-negatively graded and integer graded chain complexes to chain complexes.
+A slight modification gives a comparison for algebras or more generally categories with a fixed object set $O$: Proposition~6.4 of \cite{SSMonoidalEq} (or \cite[A.3]{DuggerShipleyEnriched}) gives a zigzag of Quillen equivalences between the model categories of DG-categories with object set $O$, Ab-spectral categories with object set $O$, and $H\bZ$-categories with object set $O$.

-\begin{defn} Given a small DG-category, an \term{associated Ab-spectral category model} or \term{associated $H\bZ$-category model} is an Ab-spectral category or $H\bZ$-category (respectively) obtained from the zigzag of Quillen equivalences above. \end{defn}
+\begin{defn} Given a small DG-category, the \term{associated Ab-spectral category model} or \term{associated $H\bZ$-category model} is the Ab-spectral category or $H\bZ$-category (respectively) with the same object set constructed from the zigzag of Quillen equivalences outlined above using the fibrant or cofibrant replacement functor (as needed) at every stage. \end{defn}

 By neglect of structure, an Ab-spectral category or $H\bZ$-category is in particular a spectral category.
-We then get an \term{associated spectral category model} from any associated Ab-spectral or $H\bZ$-category model.
-The associated $H\bZ$-category and associated spectral category models are unique up to weak equivalence.
-Using functorial fibrant and cofibrant approximation, we can obtain models that are functorial in DG-functors that are the identity on object sets.
-Moreover, we can use the same trick as we did with fibrant approximations above to get a map of associated $H\bZ$-category models and associated spectral category models for an arbitrary DG-functor between DG-categories.
-A straightforward argument proves the following proposition.
+We then get the \term{associated spectral category model} from the associated Ab-spectral or $H\bZ$-category model.
+Because the cofibrant and fibrant replacement functors in spectral categories with fixed object sets also behave well with respect to spectral functors that are not the identity on object sets, the construction of associated spectral categories in fact produces a functor from small DG-categories to small spectral categories.